kubernetes/kubernetes/docs/volumes.md

 ## Resources

-The storage media (Disk, SSD, or memory) of a volume is determined by the media of the filesystem holding the kubelet root dir (typically `/var/lib/kubelet`).
+The storage media (Disk, SSD, or memory) of a volume is determined by the media of the filesystem holding the lmktfylet root dir (typically `/var/lib/lmktfylet`).
 There is no limit on how much space an EmptyDir or PersistentDir volume can consume, and no isolation between containers or between pods.

 In the future, we expect that a Volume will be able to request a certain amount of space using a [resource](./resources.md) specification,